 Impact

-An out-of-bounds write occurs when the mac80211 subsystem processes the ML Reconfiguration element of an IEEE 802.11 frame; the link_id field can be 15 while the link_removal_timeout array only has 15 entries (indices 0‑14), so writing at index 15 corrupts stack memory.
-This memory corruption can overwrite kernel data structures and potentially be leveraged to execute arbitrary code with kernel privileges.
+An out‑of‑bounds write in the Linux kernel’s mac80211 wireless subsystem occurs when processing the ML Reconfiguration element of an IEEE 802.11 frame.
+The link_id field can be 15, but the link_removal_timeout array contains only 15 entries indexed 0‑14.
+Writing to index 15 corrupts the stack, potentially overwriting kernel data structures and allowing an attacker to execute arbitrary code with kernel privileges.
+This vulnerability is a classic CWE‑129 (unchecked new) and CWE‑787 (out‑of‑bounds write) that can lead to privilege escalation.

 Affected Systems